MarvNC/JP-Resources/readme.md

 Of course, you could just opt to finish reviewing these cards first instead of backfilling the old cards.

 > **Warning**: **Make sure to backup your collection** before trying either method below.

+**Differences between the backfill .txt files**

+- `JPDB.txt` - Japanese list from [jpdb.io](https://jpdb.io)
+- `vnsfreqSTARS.txt` and `vnsfreq.txt` - Japanese frequency lists from visual novels
+- `BLCUcoll.txt` and `BLCUlit.txt` - Chinese frequency lists from colloquial and literary text from the [BLCU BCC Corpus](https://github.com/MarvNC/yomichan-dictionaries#blcu-bcc-corpus).
+- `SUBTLEX-CH.txt` - Chinese frequency list based on movie/TV subtitles from [SUBTLEX-CH](https://github.com/MarvNC/yomichan-dictionaries#subtlex-ch-subtitle-corpus).

+Note that the Japanese ones are selected by default when backfilling via the command line; you will have to use the `--freq-lists` option to specify other lists.

 <details>
 <summary><b>Backfilling: Command Line (Recommended)</b></summary>